-The District’s Chief of Staff oversees the Public Affairs Bureau.
+The District’s Chief of Staff oversees the Management Services Division as well as the Public Affairs Bureau.
 The Office of Chief of Staff also houses the District’s Ombudsman, who provides assistance to the public by mediating citizen disputes with the District and ensuring citizen’s concerns are appropriately addressed.

 The Office of Ombudsman responds to public inquiries about District policies and practices.
 The office provides information, answers questions and facilitates dispute resolution when issues arise between the public and District staff.
 The office includes an Ombudsman and a Utility Services Program Manager.
 The Ombudsman assists the public by responding to inquiries and complaints from, or among, permit applicants and interested parties regarding the District’s policies and practices.
 This position meets the statutory requirements of Section 373.079(4), F.S.
 The Utility Services Program Manager is responsible for leading a team of professional staff to work cooperatively with all the water supply utilities in the District to strengthen communication and improve water use efficiency.

 The Public Affairs Bureau communicates the District’s mission to the public, Board Members, the Florida Legislature, local governments and the media.
 The bureau includes the Board & Executive Services, Communications and External Affairs sections.